VictoriaMetrics/VictoriaMetrics/README.md

      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -relabelConfig string
      Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/#relabeling for details.
 The config is reloaded on SIGHUP signal
+  -relabelConfigCheckInterval duration
+     Interval for checking for changes in '-relabelConfig' file.
+By default the checking is disabled.
+Send SIGHUP signal in order to force config check for changes
   -replicationFactor int
      Replication factor for the ingested data, i.e. how many copies to make among distinct -storageNode instances.
 Note that vmselect must run with -dedup.minScrapeInterval=1ms for data de-duplication when replicationFactor is greater than 1.
 Higher values for -dedup.minScrapeInterval at vmselect is OK (default 1)
   -rpc.disableCompression